-Facebook launched a recent update which provides a simple UI for the initial screen, but allows users to click to edit the scopes the application will be granted.
+Facebook supports a variation on this idea by providing a simple UI for the initial screen, but allows users to click to edit the scopes the application will be granted, shown below.

 If you click “Edit the info you provide”, you are taken to an interface that lists each scope the application requested, and you can un-check them as desired.
 In the screenshot below, I’ve chosen to not allow the application to see my list of friends.

 Only the scopes the application requested appear in this list.
 This provides a better experience for users, since they are able to maintain control and better understand how applications can use their account.

 FitBit tracks many aspects of a user’s health, such as step count, heart rate, food and drink consumed, sleep quality, weight, and more.
 The FitBit API provides access to all this data to third party applications.
 Because many third-party apps will be reading or writing only certain kinds of data, such as a wifi scale that only needs to write weight entries, FitBit provides granular scopes so that a user can grant access to only certain parts of their profile.

 FitBit’s authorization screen, shown below allows the user to selectively grant or deny access to each particular scope that the application is requesting.

 GitHub has described in a blog post in 2013 that they have plans for allowing users to edit the scopes, however as of 2018, there has been no follow-up.